Biking on Asin Road

 April 19, 2014 Biking

 Baguio can be congested at times, which defeats the purpose of getting away from it all.
-However, Baguio is a city we love coming back to for its cool weather, pine trees, culture and of course, food.
+However, it's a city we love returning to for its cool weather, pine trees, culture, and, of course, food.

-On one of my business trips in Baguio last year, I met up with a friend Jahmes, who migrated to Baguio from Bicol.
-We spent a night drinking in one of the bars in Session Road then decided on a biking trip the following day.
+During one of my business trips to Baguio last year, I met up with a friend, Jahmes, who had migrated to Baguio from Bicol.
+We spent a night drinking in one of the bars on Session Road and then decided on a biking trip for the following day.

-I asked the driver to take me to Tam-awan Village, which is very near my friend's place.
-He was already there waiting for me with two bicycles ready.
+I asked the driver to take me to Tam-awan Village, which is very near Jahmes' place.
+He was already there, waiting for me with two bicycles ready.
 After gearing up, we hit the road.
 Safety first.

-Most of it was downhill so it was a relaxing ride.
-The road in itself offered many awesome sights but we stopped by a few tourist attractions to make our biking trip more exciting.
+Most of it was downhill, making it a relaxing ride.
+The road itself offered many awesome sights, and we stopped by a few tourist attractions to add excitement to our biking trip.

-Our first was the woodcarvers village, where generations of Ifugao wood carvers have been making a living out of a centuries-old tradition.
-Sadly, I wasn't able to take a photo though as I was so engrossed with the stories of the store attendants.
+Our first stop was the woodcarvers' village, where generations of Ifugao woodcarvers have been making a living out of a centuries-old tradition.
+Sadly, I wasn't able to take a photo as I was engrossed in the stories shared by the store attendants.

-Our next stop was the Bencab Museum, which houses the works and collections of its namesake Philippine National Artist Benedicto Cabrera (BenCab) and other Filipino masters and contemporary artists.
+Our next destination was the Bencab Museum, which showcases the works and collections of its namesake, Philippine National Artist Benedicto Cabrera (BenCab), along with those of other Filipino masters and contemporary artists.

-Featured in the museum also are the master's collection of bul-ols or rice gods and indigenous crafts from the highlands.
+The museum also features the master's collection of bul-ols, rice gods, and indigenous crafts from the highlands.

-The tunnels were intended for a railway system that would connect Baguio and La Union but were abandoned in 1915.
-It was constructed in the 1850s through prison labor but was abandoned in 1915 due to World War I.
+The tunnels were initially constructed in the 1850s through prison labor for a railway system that would connect Baguio and La Union but were eventually abandoned in 1915, coinciding with World War I.

-Our final stop was at the hot springs area, not to take a dip though but for short refreshments and to take the public transpo back to the city.
-I was scheduled to go back to Manila that day.
+Our final stop was at the hot springs area, not for a dip but for short refreshments and to catch public transportation back to the city.
+I was scheduled to return to Manila that day.

 It was a truly great way to spend my last day in Baguio.
 I bid goodbye to Jahmes over lunch at Tam-awan Village.